Mental Health and Substance Use Disorder Treatment Information for Washington members

 If you can’t get a timely appointment in your area, please call the toll-free member number on your health plan ID card for assistance.

-How to File a Complaint with the OIC
+How to File a Compliant with the Office of the Insurance Commissioner (OIC)

 You also have the right to file a complaint with the Washington Office of the Insurance Commissioner (OIC).
 For more information, or to file a complaint, visit www.insurance.wa.gov/file-complaint-or-check-your-complaint-status or call the commissioner’s toll-free insurance consumer hotline at 1-800-562-6900.